 SAR HP561: Evidence Based Practice I

-This graduate-level course for occupational therapy practitioners is designed to develop the skill set that is essential for competence in evidence-based practice.
-The practicum that follows, entitled OT 618: Directed Study in Evidence-Based Practice, builds upon the knowledge and capabilities gained in this first course.
-In HP 561, we will apply the basic steps of the EBP process to define a practice situation or problem where more information is needed, develop a clear, focused, answerable clinical question, conduct an effective systematic search for published literature that provides research evidence, critically appraise the evidence, and draw an unbiased conclusion as to how the evidence answers the clinical question.
-The course format will include weekly lessons, Live Classrooms, online discussions, and written assignments.
+This graduate-level course for occupational therapy practitioners aims to develop the essential skill set for competence in evidence-based practice.
+In HP 561, we will apply the basic steps of the EBP process.
+Starting with a practice situation or problem, we will develop a clear, focused, answerable clinical question, conduct an effective systematic search for published literature that provides research evidence, critically appraise the evidence, and draw an unbiased conclusion as to how the evidence answers the clinical question.
+The practicum that follows, entitled OT618: Directed Study in Evidence-Based Practice, builds upon the knowledge and capabilities gained in this first course.
+The course format will include weekly self-paced lessons, live online classrooms, written discussions, and assignments.
 (Credits: Var)

 SAR PT652: Neurological System I

 The purpose of this course is to provide the students with a foundation for examining, evaluating, and determining appropriate interventions for individuals who have movement dysfunction secondary to neurological deficits.
 Students will learn the key elements of the neurological examination and its basis in functional neuroanatomy.
 Students will become skilled in conducting a neurological examination which is guided by the pathophysiology, patient history, and functional deficits associated with or resulting from disease or injury to the nervous system.
 Emphasis will also be placed on understanding normal and impaired movement through discussion of current motor control and motor learning theories.
 The ICF model of disablement will be used as a framework for examining and evaluating movement dysfunction and for developing a plan of care.
 (Credits: 6)